-Since the first update this past July, volunteer work, committee meetings, project planning, permitting and grant work have continued.
-On August 4th, thirty-three attendees at the Soldiers Field Open House provided feedback and discussions with Committee members and table hosts on the following subjects: stewardship/land management, walking paths and pedestrian bridge, parking, traffic and Brigade activities
+Last August 4th (2019), thirty-three attendees at the Soldiers Field Open House provided feedback and discussions with Committee members and table hosts on the following subjects: stewardship/land management, walking paths and pedestrian bridge, parking, traffic and Brigade activities

 South Londonderry Township has approved a stormwater project that will address and correct stormwater runoff and resulting accelerated erosion conditions along Timber Road and in the adjacent woods.
 The work will consist of a vegetated swale along Timber Road that will combine with an existing culvert outlet near the intersection with Valley Road and convey stormwater to a water quality best management practice.
-Work on this project is projected to start in early April.
-A grant application to fund a portion of this work was filed with the Lebanon County Planning Department last month.
-Funding decisions will be made by March 31.
+A grant application to fund a portion of this work was filed with the Lebanon County Planning Department.

-Volunteer activities, public walks and programs are being discussed and planned for this spring and summer.
+Volunteer activities, public walks and programs are being discussed and planned.
 Efforts to remove invasive species, plant trees and shrubs and other beneficial projects will commence as the weather improves toward the end of winter.
 Members of the Soldiers Field Volunteer Brigade will be notified of future activities.
 To be added to the Brigade mailing list please contact MDSherman01@comcast.net.